What’s the difference between an HMO and PPO plan?

 - Are not tied to particular doctors that are outside of the HMO network

-- Don’t typically need medical care when you’re out of town
+- Don’t typically need to access network services when you’re out of town

-- Are looking for the most affordable monthly premium within a certain insurance company
+- Are looking for a lower monthly premium within a certain insurance company

-With a PPO plan you have more flexibility in choosing a doctor or hospital.
-Like an HMO, a PPO has a network of doctors that will be covered under your plan’s benefits.
+With a PPO health insurance plan you have more flexibility in choosing a doctor or hospital.
+Like an HMO, a PPO plan has network providers that will be covered under your plan’s benefits.
 You can also see doctors outside of the PPO network but it’s likely you have to pay more for these visits.
 There is no mandatory Primary Care Provider and you can see specialists that you choose without needing a referral.

-The PPO is a good choice if you:
+A PPO plan is a good choice if you:

 - Are often out of your provider’s area of medical coverage

-- Want to continue seeing a doctor who is outside of all available networks
+- Want to continue seeing a doctor who is outside of the plan’s network

 Pro Tip: Wondering how much each plan will cost per month?
-Use the HealthSherpa enrollment tool to compare plans and prices.
+Want to compare plans with lower premiums vs. higher premiums?
+Use HealthSherpa’s enrollment tool to compare plans and prices.

-Besides an HMO and PPO, there are a couple of other plans to consider:
+Besides HMO and PPO plans, there are a couple of other options to consider:

-A POS plan uses a Primary Care Provider to refer you to in-network and out-of-network doctors.
-It will normally cost more to see out-of-network doctors.
+A POS plan uses a primary care physician to refer you to both in-network and out-of-network providers.
+However, it will normally cost more to see providers who are out-of-network.
 This type of plan is considered an HMO plan with more out-of-network coverage.

-The POS is a good choice if you:
+A POS plan is a good choice if you:

 - Would like the option of seeking out-of-network care

 An EPO has a network of doctors and hospitals that are used exclusively.
-You don’t need a Primary Care Provider to refer you to specialist care.
-In this sense, an EPO is similar to a PPO but with a more limited network.
-If you go outside of the network then your expenses will not be covered by your EPO plan.
+You don’t need a primary care provider to refer you to specialist care.
+In this sense, an EPO plan is similar to a PPO but with a more limited network.
+Let’s say you schedule an office visit with a specialist outside of your network, this service will not be covered by your EPO plan.

-The EPO is a good choice if you:
+An EPO plan is a good choice if you: